-Roughly 1279 people required EMS due to a pedestrian or cyclist crash in 2014, and 73% of those pedestrians were injured from simply crossing the street.
-While specific high-traffic and high-crash areas are targeted as a priority, the government is also analyzing pedestrian fatalities and attempting to identify other causes for these tragedies - 74% of them happened at non-intersection locations.
+Roughly 1279 people required EMS due to a pedestrian or cyclist crash in 2014, and 73 percent of those pedestrians were injured from simply crossing the street.
+While specific high-traffic and high-crash areas are targeted as a priority, the government is also analyzing pedestrian fatalities and attempting to identify other causes for these tragedies - 74 percent of them happened at non-intersection locations.

 The Goals of the Vision Zero Project:

 Taking initiative on the front against speeding and negligent driving, the Vision Zero project is a multi-tasking enterprise aimed at curbing and eventually eliminating pedestrian fatalities.
 They aren't just limited to addressing the speed limit; they acknowledge that negligent driving in Boston has more than one cause and aim to hold drivers accountable for their actions.

 Along with reducing speed limits, Vision Zero wants to:

 - Build safer streets, including installing cameras and modifying streetscapes to be more pedestrian friendly.